brianstock/MixSIAR/README.md

 #### Linux

-1. Download and install [JAGS]:http://mcmc-jags.sourceforge.net/.
-Alternatively, `sudo apt-get install jags r-cran-rjags`.2.
-Download and install GTK+.
+1. Download and install [JAGS].
+From the terminal: `sudo apt-get install jags r-cran-rjags`.
+2. Download and install GTK+.
 From the terminal: `sudo apt-get install libgtk2.0-dev`.
 You can also see http://www.gtk.org/download/index.php.
 3. Check if GTK+ is installed correctly.
 Open R, install and load the `RGtk2` package with:

     ```